Arethusa

 • Rose Pogonia (Pogonia ophioglossoides)

-Flowers: Spring, Summer; Blue/Violet; Irregular Flowers; 1-2" long, lower lip spotted and fringed.
+Flowers: Spring, Summer; Blue/Violet; Irregular flowers; 1-2" long, lower lip spotted and fringed.

 Leaves: Small, grass-like, not developed until after the plant flowers.